insidewhy/munamuna/readme.md

 })
 ```

-This can also be called on any tree to reset all the mocks reachable from that point
+This can also be called on any tree to reset all the data inside of the mock.

 ```typescript
 it('can reset mocks partially', () => {